signemik/SocailGraphsAnimateMovies/README.md

 }
 </script>
 <br>
 At first sight the nine wordclouds look like each other.
 They all for example have the words <em>film, release, first, animate </em> and <em>new</em>.
-After furthere interestion, it is actually possible to seperate them from each other. <br>
+After furthere interestion, it is actually possible to seperate them from each other. <br> <br>
 <ul>
   <li> Community 1: It has words as <em>disney, pixar, toy</em> and <em>story</em>, so it is actually possible from the wordcloud to see that this community has many pixar movies among Toy Story movies. </li>
    <li> Community 2: It is seen words such as <em>shrek, dreamworks, madagascar</em> and <em>panda</em>. </li>